OnSightTeam/osviper_module/README.md

 ### Creating Templates

-- Open file “Rambafile” generated file after setup Generamba for project
+- Open file `Rambafile` generated file after setup Generamba for project

-- Add template to the #templates list:
+- Add template to the `templates` list at the bottom of the document:
        - `- {name: osviper_module, git: 'https://bitbucket.org/onsightukraine/osviper_module’}`

 - Run command:
        - `generamba template install`

 - Check if new template was added to the list:
        - `generamba template list`

 - Generate new module with new template:
       - `generamba gen RegisterModule osviper_module`